cfengine/documentation/reference/promise-types/packages.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: This is how the package manager expects the package to be referred to in the deletion part of a package update, e.g. \$(name)
+**Description**: This is how the package manager expects the package to be referred to in the deletion part of a package update, e.g. \$(name)

 **Example**: